-Dancing requires several things of kids, even at a young age.
+Dancing requires several things from kids, even at a young age.
 They practice memorization as they learn a new dance.
 They learn how to learn.
-They learn about working hard to achieve a goal, the value of practicing, and the importance of discipline and focus.
+They learn about working hard to achieve a goal, practicing, and the importance of discipline and focus.
 Children who dance are known to perform better in school.
 They tend to have better SAT scores and even perform better in math and science.
-I know this proved to be true in my own life where I received full scholarships to high school and college and ended up majoring in mathematics.
+I know this proved to be true in my life, where I received full scholarships to high school and college and ultimately majored in mathematics.

 Dance is a great form of exercise.
 It improves cardiovascular health and muscle tone.
-For young kids, it can increase flexibility and provide greater self awareness.
-Young kids often lack control of their bodies because they just don’t have the practice of using their bodies yet.
+For young kids, it can increase flexibility and provide greater self-awareness.
+Young kids often lack control of their bodies because they don’t fully understand using their bodies.
 Toddlers can learn how to control their bodies and develop spacial awareness.
 Dance can correct posture, increase balance, and increase stamina.
 Dance can be just as physically beneficial for kids as sports, if not more so since dance can be started at a younger age.

-Here is the main reason that I put my son in dance: he loves to dance.
-I teach dance and I would always bring Tyler with me while I taught.
+Here is why I put my son in dance; he loves to dance.
+I teach dance and always bring my son with me while I teach.
 He loved listening to the music and trying to do the dance that I was teaching.
-He has always loved music and he was singing musical theater songs since he was 2 years old.
+He has always loved music and has been singing musical theater songs since he was two years old.
 He would even create his own dances to perform.
 He especially loves tap; he’s a boy who loves to make noise.
 Dancing is fun and makes him happy.
 If he ever stops wanting to dance, then he can stop.
 At this point, however, he loves spending time with his friends and dancing to fun music.